 Where the child is subject to a child arrangement order and that order stipulates that the child will live with one parent/carer more than the other, the address to be used will be the one where the child is expected to live for the majority of the time.
 For other children, the address to be used will be the address where the child lives the majority of the time.
 In other cases, where the child spends an equal time between their parents/carers, it will be up to the parent/carers to agree which address to use.
 Where a child spends their time equally between their parents/carers and they cannot agree on who should make the application, we will accept an application from the parent/carer who is registered for child benefit.
-If neither parent/carer is registered for child benefit we will accept the application from the parent/carer who is registered for nursery.
+If neither parent/carer is registered for child benefit we will accept the application from the parent/carer whose address is registered with the child's current school or nursery.